-I. Municipal Manager.
+I. Municipal Manager;

 - II.
-Chairperson of the Audit Committee or the Audit Committee in the absence of an Audit Committee. - III.
-Member of the Mayoral or Executive Committee or in respect of a plenary type of Municipality, another member of Council; and - IV.
+Chairperson of the Audit Committee or the Audit Committee in the absence of a Audit Committee; - III.
+Member of the Mayoral or Executive Committee or in respect of a plenary type Municipality, another member of Council; and - IV.
 Municipal Manager from another Municipality."